shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 ### What is FizzBuzz?

 In short, FizzBuzz is a simple programming task, which most decent programmers are expected to be able to easily write, but, reportedly, most interviewed software development candidates cannot write it.
-It's a kind of [litmus test](https://en.wiktionary.org/wiki/litmus_test) for programmers.
+It's a kind of a [litmus test](https://en.wiktionary.org/wiki/litmus_test) for programmers.

-Namely, in FizzBuzz one has to write a program that prints the natural numbers from 1 to 100 one line each, but if the number is divisible by 3, print "Fizz" and if it is divisible by 5 print "Buzz"; if it is divisible by both, print "FizzBuzz".
+Namely, in FizzBuzz one has to write a program that prints the natural numbers from 1 to 100 on one line each, but if the number is divisible by 3, print "Fizz" instead, and if it is divisible by 5 print "Buzz" instead; if it is divisible by both, print "FizzBuzz".

 For more information, see: